 We have financed certain pools of our loans through CRE CLOs.
-At December 31, 2022, we had three CRE CLOs outstanding: GPMT 2021-FL4, GPMT 2021-FL3 and GPMT 2019-FL2, totaling \$1.1 billion of outstanding borrowings, financing 49 of our existing first mortgage loan investments with an aggregate principal balance of \$1.6 billion.
-Our CRE CLOs provide us with an attractive cost of funds and, as of December 31, 2022, financed 46.5% of our total loan portfolio principal balance on a termmatched, non-recourse and non-mark-to-market basis.
-On April 22, 2022, we redeemed the GPMT 2018-FL1 CRE CLO, which at its redemption had \$103.6 million of outstanding borrowings.
+At December 31, 2021, we had four CRE CLOs outstanding, GPMT 2021-FL4, GPMT 2021-FL3, GPMT 2019-FL2 and GPMT 2018-FL1, totaling \$1.7 billion of outstanding borrowings, financing 72 of our existing first mortgage loan investments with an aggregate principal balance of \$2.3 billion.
+The CRE CLOs provide us with an attractive cost of funds and finance 59.7% of our total loan portfolio principal balance on a term-matched, non-recourse and non-mark-to-market basis.